Mass. police chiefs assail ‘rushed’ effort by lawmakers to pass reform bill - The Boston Globe

-Dozens of Massachusetts police chiefs who lead departments from Cape Cod to the Berkshires on Tuesday denounced what they said was a rushed effort by state lawmakers to ram through police reform measures that could “reduce” officers’ ability to “effectively police and protect our Commonwealth.”
+FRAMINGHAM — Dozens of Massachusetts police chiefs on Tuesday denounced what they described as a rushed effort by state lawmakers to ram through police reform measures that could reduce officers’ ability to “effectively police and protect our Commonwealth.”

-That sentiment was expressed by Hampden police Chief Jeff W. Farnsworth, president of the Massachusetts Chiefs of Police Association.

 Advertisement

-By contrast, Farnsworth said, the bills pending in the state House and Senate would “diminish the pool of candidates” who wish to become police officers and cause active officers to hesitate in certain “critical” situations, “jeopardizing their own safety and the safety of residents.”
+By contrast, Farnsworth said legislation in the state House and Senate would “diminish the pool of candidates” who wish to become police officers and cause active officers to hesitate in critical situations, “jeopardizing their own safety and the safety of residents.”

-Farnsworth said the pending legislation also has the potential to be extremely costly for municipalities.
-They have no idea how this is going to pan out,” he said.
-“This legislation will not make us safer.”

-He said lawmakers’ proposed ban on chokeholds is a moot point, since “Massachusetts does not and has not trained in chokeholds.
-We do not use chokeholds. ...
-We don’t allow that.”
+A proposed ban on choke holds is a moot point, since “Massachusetts does not and has not trained in choke holds,” he said.

+Massachusetts police departments hold officers to high standards, and lawmakers should talk with chiefs to get a better understanding of what needs to be done, he added.

 Advertisement

-Massachusetts police departments, Farnsworth said, hold officers to very high standards, and lawmakers should talk with chiefs to get a better understanding of what needs to be done.

-“What we’re saying is slow down, let’s figure it out,” said Farnsworth.
-“Join us in a discussion about it.
-Don’t rush something through that is only going to harm our communities and then take God only knows how much time and how many legislative sessions to fix.”
+“What we’re saying is slow down, let’s figure it out,” Farnsworth said.

-Natick Police Chief James Hicks, chairman of association’s Municipal Police Training Committee, which develops training standards for police officers across the state, said that under the legislation, the committee would be eliminated and replaced with a new police standards and training commission.
+Natick police Chief James Hicks, chairman of the Municipal Police Training Committee which develops training standards for police officers, said that under the legislation, the panel would be eliminated and replaced with a new police standards and training commission.

-The chief’s comments came two days before the House is scheduled to vote on its version of the reform bill.

-The 129-page bill, released late Sunday night by the House’s budget committee, lays out sweeping changes to how police would be trained and held accountable in Massachusetts, and follows a wide-ranging bill passed last week by the state Senate.
+The House is scheduled to vote on its reform bill on Thursday.
+The 129-page bill lays out sweeping changes to how police would be trained and held accountable and follows a wide-ranging bill passed last week by the state Senate.
 Governor Charlie Baker released his own policing proposal in June.

-The House legislation surfaced less than two weeks before lawmakers are set to end their formal session.
-It is a tight time frame for finding agreement on a high-stakes law and comes amid intense pressure to act after weeks of demonstrations spotlighted police brutality following the killing of George Floyd, a Black man, by a white Minneapolis police officer.

 At its core, the House bill establishes a seven-person Massachusetts Police Standards and Training Commission that would serve as the “primary civil enforcement agency” in the state, according to the bill.
 The governor and attorney general would make each of the appointments to the new panel, though the bill also reserved seats for preferred picks of law enforcement unions.